iturdikulov/notes/animal.md

 > from a hollow sphere of cells, the blastula, during embryonic development.\
 > — <cite>[Animal - Wikipedia](https://en.wikipedia.org/wiki/Animal)</cite>

-In my [[IRL|life]] I had some pets, cats and dogs.
+In my [[life]] I had some pets, cats and dogs.
 I like animals, especially if they are cute 🐱.

 Here I store various useful and interesting information about animals.